Zappleberry/dotfiles/README.md

 Contains siji bitmap font.
 I know that it can be enabled by setting:
 `/etc/fonts/conf.d/70-no-bitmaps.conf` to `/etc/fonts/conf.d/70-no-bitmaps.conf.old` (disabling the file)
 However, when I do this, it just causes some fonts to loose their aliasing.
 I'm not sure what the solution is, but I am looking into it.

+Needs to be updated.
+Check individual files to understand whats going on